 - Balconies on flat roofed extensions are rarely acceptable because they result in a loss of privacy not only to properties to the rear, but to adjacent properties where you can look back into first floor windows at close proximity.

 - Two storey extensions are rarely acceptable close to the boundary because of the loss of daylight and sunlight that would affect the neighbouring property.
 It is good practice to set two storey extensions as far off the boundary as possible.

 - It is good practice to restrict the depth of rear extensions to approximately 3m, because in most cases the impact on the neighbouring property would not be unreasonable.

 - It is important to take account of windows on neighbouring properties to make sure any extension does not result in unreasonable loss of daylight or sunlight.

 - It is important to pay special regard to the ground levels when considering the impact of an extension on a neighbour.
 Where the ground drops away an extension may appear very much bigger when viewed from an adjacent property.

 - Take care to ensure that windows in side dormers do not look directly into the side windows of neighbouring properties (or into neighbouring dormers).

 Do Building Regulations Apply?

 Even if planning permission is not required to build an extension, Building Regulations probably will apply.
-You are advised to contact the Building Control for advice.
+You are advised to contact the East Sussex Building Control Partnership, which provides the Council’s Building Control service, for advice.